7 Spiritual Gifts of the Holy Spirit and Their Meanings

 Where do the 7 spiritual gifts of the Holy Spirit come from?

-Christians traditionally connect the seven gifts of the Holy Spirit to Isaiah 11:2-3.
+Christians traditionally trace the seven gifts of the Holy Spirit to Isaiah 11:2-3.
 In that passage, Isaiah speaks about the promised Messiah and says that the Spirit of the Lord will rest on Him: the Spirit of wisdom and understanding, the Spirit of counsel and might, the Spirit of knowledge, and the fear of the Lord.

 1. Wisdom

 Wisdom is the gift that helps you see life from God's perspective.
-It is more than being smart, well-read, or quick with answers.
+It is more than being smart, informed, or quick with answers.
 Wisdom teaches the heart to value what God values and to judge success, suffering, relationships, and choices in the light of eternity.

 2. Understanding